Supahands/pytorch-doubtlab/README.md

 # Usage

+To generate potentially mislabeled images, you will need to:

+1) Train a torchvision model on your data
+2) Use your model with doubtlab to identify mislabels

-Run the Torch_Image_Classification_Training script, following the dataset structure above.
+**Training**: Run the Torch_Image_Classification_Training script, following the dataset structure above.
 Modify the **number of classes** before loading the model.

+**Doubtlab**: Follow the example doubtlab usage in Torch_Doubtlab_Example